 The boleadores was originally an important tool for hunting within the native tribes of South America (especially in Argentina and Uruguay).
 Since the 1960s, the boleadores are an important element in the folklore.
 About 70 years ago, an Argentinian dancer, “El Chucaro” Ayala Santiago, had the idea of integrating the Boleadoras as a percussion instrument with a traditional dance of Argentina, Malamabo.
 Boleadoras consists of two cords with two (nylon) spheres.
 At the same time, dancing is made as music is made.

-Come and discover this course during the free session on Wednesday 19th of September from 7 pm to 8 pm.
+Come and discover this course during the free session on Tuesday 19 September 2023 from 8 pm to 9 pm.